salliEG/buildevergageproduct/README.md

 ##### Description:

 `evergage/evergage-product` uses a single maven version, and to build the project we'll have to manually look at files that changed and then craft a mvn command to install command.
+But using `mvngit` will build only modules that need to be built instead of building all modules.

 ##### How does this work: